 Document Assembly and Document Management Systems

 Document assembly systems produce Word, WordPerfect, and PDF files, any of which can then be profiled into any document management system.
-In this regard, document assembly and document management systems don’t require integration to work together; however, for a more powerful synergy between the two technologies, two types of integrations make sense.
+In this regard, document automation and document management systems don’t require integration to work together; however, for a more powerful synergy between the two technologies, two types of integrations make sense.

 The more simple of the two integrations involves mapping some of the data from the document assembly interview into the document management system for the purpose of profiling the resulting document.
 The more complex of the two integrations involves profiling document assembly files themselves.